 - Creamy: Make soup creamy by adding plain yogurt to each bowl (learn how to make yogurt in Instant Pot and never buy one again).

 - Condiments: Clean out the fridge further and use leftover condiments like salsa, relish etc. to add flavor.

-Anything goes and that’s why this vegetable soup is so easy, cheap and simply the best!
+Anything goes and that’s why this Instant Pot vegetable soup is so easy, cheap and simply the best!

 Serving: There is nothing more therapeutical to this Ukrainian mom than knowing there is a pot of soup in the fridge.
 It means kids will skip boxed mac and cheese and deli meat for lunch.
 We like to serve vegetable soup with a dollop of yogurt or sour cream or freshly grated Parmesan cheese.
 And toasted whole grain bread on a side.

-Storing soup: Soup will keep fresh for up to 5 days, after that it has to be frozen or discarded.
+Storing soup: Instant Pot veggie soup will keep fresh for up to 5 days, after that it has to be frozen or discarded.
 Especially, depending on vegetables that hold better in liquid like potatoes, cabbage, carrots etc. vs. zucchini and cruciferous vegetables.
 So, cook with future in mind.